-Why you should report changes immediately
+Why it’s crucial to report changes immediately

 - If your income goes up or you lose a member of your household: You may qualify for less savings than you’re getting now.
-If you don’t report the changes, you could wind up having to pay money back when you file your federal tax return for the year.
+If you don’t report the change, you could wind up having to pay money back when you file your federal tax return for the year.